chauff/cse1500-web-transcripts/Lecture-1.md

 ### Status codes

 To finish off this part about HTTP header fields, we take a look at the response status codes.
-You have just read about the `304` status code, sent by the origin server in the response after a request from the Web cache asking about an updated copy of a Web resource.
+You have just read about the `304` status code, sent by the origin server in the response after a request from the web cache asking about an updated copy of a web resource.

 If you look at the [first HTTP response example](#http-response), you will see that the status code is a very prominent part of the HTTP response - it appears in the very first line of the response.
 In this case the status code is `200`.